sathira10/oop-exam/questions/readme.md

 1. What are value types in C#, and where are they stored?
 Give examples of C# value types and explain how they are managed in memory.
 2. Describe what reference types are in C#.
 Explain what happens in memory when a new reference type is created in C#.
 3. Explain what it means to pass a parameter by value in C#.
 What happens to the original variable if the parameter is modified within the method?
-4. Describe the behavior of passing a reference type by value in C#.
-How does it differ from passing a value type by value?
+4. ~~Describe the behavior of passing a reference type by value in C#.
+How does it differ from passing a value type by value?~~
+5. Explain what it means to pass a parameter by reference in C#.
+What happens to the original variable if the parameter is modified within the method?

 ## Garbage Collection
 1. What is the primary purpose of garbage collection in C#?